F11 - Full screen

 Perhaps the main former living quarters?

-Detail from previous photo
+Detail from previous photo.

-Tinner's hut at SX 62755 84231, see next photo
+Tinner's hut at SX 62755 84231, see next photo.

-Detail of the tinner's hut
+Detail of the tinner's hut.

-Composite photo of Grey Wethers restored stone circle at SX 63880 83140, looking towards Fernworthy Forest and White Ridge
+Composite photo of Grey Wethers restored stone circle at SX 63880 83140, looking towards Fernworthy Forest and White Ridge.

-A View of The Grey Wethers from the south, along the bridle path
+A View of The Grey Wethers from the south, along the bridle path.

 Pound at SX 64015 82888, marked by yellow arrows (but not in reality!).
-This was a little difficult to find and I walked on the edge of it and well beyond, as indicated on the red GPS track of the walk shown on the map below
+This was a little difficult to find and I walked on the edge of it and well beyond, as indicated on the red GPS track of the walk shown on the map below.

 Walk details

-The blue lines are the compass or GPS bearings - not present on this walk as it was a route-finding exercise.
-The red line is the route actually walked: it deviates from the blue lines sometimes so as to miss obstacles such as thick bracken, gorse, bogs or clitter, and often to use paths or animal tracks that are not on the map.
+MAP: The red line is the route actually walked: it deviates from the blue lines sometimes so as to miss obstacles such as thick bracken, gorse, bogs or clitter, and often to use paths or animal tracks that are not on the map.

 Reproduced from Dartmoor OS Explorer map 1:25 000 scale by permission of Ordnance Survey